Search results for:

-There is also a part of the Email Deliverability page that covers the rDNS of your host’s IP address, and provides you the value your rDNS should be set to.
-You can view and update your IP’s rDNS if needed from your client area.
+There is also a part of the Email Deliverability page covering the rDNS of your host's IP address and providing you the value your rDNS should be set to.
+You can view and update your IP's rDNS if needed from your client area.

 By default, you may want to enter for the TXT record: